 Even if your parents don’t have any brothers, did you know you still have an uncle?
 It’s true!
 He’s really tall.
 He has white hair and a goatee.
 He often wears a red, white and blue outfit and a top hat.
 And guess what?
 He wants YOU!

-Probably the most famous picture of Uncle Sam, though, was on a U.S. Army recruiting poster.
-Designed for World War I and used again in World War II, the poster features a caption that reads “I Want You for U.S. Army.”
-The poster’s artist was James Montgomery Flagg, who also served as the model for Uncle Sam!
+Probably the most famous picture of uncle Sam, though, was on a U.S. Army recruiting poster.
+Designed for World War I and used again in World War II, the poster features a that reads “I Want You for U.S. Army.”
+The poster’s artist was James Montgomery Flagg, who also served as the model for uncle Sam!